-- 1. The County shall continue to implement its Public Facilities Fees Program, which is intended to help finance public facilities needed to maintain current levels of service.
-Responsible Departments: Chief Executive Office, Public Facilities Fees Committee, Building Inspections Division, Auditor-Controller, Board of Supervisors - Only development requests for which sewer service capacity that meets the standards of Measure X and domestic water are available shall be approved.
-Responsible Departments: Environmental Resources, Planning Department, Planning Commission, Board of Supervisors - Benefit assessment districts, County Service Areas (CSA's), Mello-Roos Districts or other similar districts shall be formed as needed to pay for the cost of providing ongoing appropriate services.
-Responsible Departments: Sheriff, Fire Safety, Library, Public Works, Parks & Recreation, Treasurer-Tax Collector, Auditor-Controller, Environmental Resources, Social Services, Stanislaus Medical Center, Planning Department, Planning Commission, Chief Executive Office, Board of Supervisors - The County shall continue to work with independent fire districts to implement fees to help finance public facilities to support their services.
-Responsible Departments: Fire Safety, Chief Executive Office, Board of Supervisors
+- The County shall continue to implement its Public Facilities Fees Program, which is intended to help finance public facilities needed to maintain current levels of service.
+Responsible Departments: Public Facilities Fees Committee, Building Inspections Division, Auditor-Controller, Chief Executive Office, Planning, Board of Supervisors - 2.
+Only development requests for which sewer service capacity that meets the standards of Measure X and domestic water are available shall be approved.
+Development within a public water district and/or waste water district shall connect to the public water system and/or the waste water treatment facility; except where capacity is limited or connection to existing infrastructure is limiting and an alternative is approved by the County's Department of Environmental Resources.
+For development outside a water and/or waste water district, it shall meet the standards of the Stanislaus County Primary and Secondary Sewage Treatment Initiative (Measure X) and domestic water.
+Responsible Departments: Environmental Resources, Planning, Planning Commission, Board of Supervisors

+3. Benefit assessment districts, County Service Areas (CSA's), Mello-Roos Districts or other similar districts shall be formed as needed to pay for the cost of providing ongoing appropriate services.

+Responsible Departments: Chief Executive Office, Sheriff, Public Works, Environmental Resources, Fire Safety Fire Warden's Office, Local Fire Agency Having Jurisdiction, Library, Parks & Recreation, Social Services, Stanislaus Medical Center, Treasurer-Tax Collector, Auditor-Controller, Planning, Planning Commission, Board of Supervisors

-- 5. The current level of service of public agencies shall be determined and not allowed to deteriorate as a result of new development.
-Responsible Departments: Sheriff, Fire Safety, Public Works, Environmental Resources, Parks & Recreation, Library, Social Services, Stanislaus Medical Center, Planning Department, Planning Commission, Treasurer-Tax Collector, Auditor-Controller, Chief Executive Office, Board of Supervisors - 6.
-Rezoning of property for development prior to: 1) annexation to a special district; or 2) inclusion of such property into a newly formed special district that will provide urban services (i.e. sanitary sewer district, domestic water district, or community service district) shall be approved only if the US zoning district is used as a combining district or comparable requirements are incorporated into a Community Plan District.
-Responsible Departments: Planning Department, Planning Commission, Board of Supervisors - 7.
-Only development requests which have recognized and mitigated any significant impacts on solid waste reduction, recycling, disposal, reuse, collection, handling, and removal shall be approved.
-Responsible Departments: Environmental Resources, Planning Department, Planning Commission, Board of Supervisors - 8.
-Only development requests which have recognized and reasonably mitigated significant impacts on school facilities shall be approved.
-Responsible Departments: Planning Department, Planning Commission, Board of Supervisors - 9.
-The County will coordinate development with existing irrigation, water, utility and transportation systems by referring projects to appropriate agencies and organizations for review and comment.
+- 4. The County shall continue to work with independent fire districts and health care districts to implement fees to help finance public facilities to support their services.
+Responsible Departments: Chief Executive Office, Fire Safety Fire Warden's Office, Local Fire Agency Having Jurisdiction, Board of Supervisors - The current level of service of public agencies shall be determined and not allowed to deteriorate as a result of new development.
+Responsible Departments: Chief Executive Office, Sheriff, Public Works, Environmental Resources, Fire Safety Fire Warden's Office, Local Fire Agency Having Jurisdiction, Library, Parks & Recreation, Social Services, Stanislaus Medical Center, Treasurer-Tax Collector, Auditor-Controller, Planning, Planning Commission, Board of Supervisors - 6.
+Rezoning of property for development prior to: 1) annexation to a special district; or 2) inclusion of such property into a newly formed special district that will provide urban services (i.e. sanitary sewer district, domestic water district, or community service district) shall be approved only if the development is adequately conditioned to restrict development from occurring until annexation to or formation of the required district is complete.
+US zoning district is used as a combining district or comparable requirements are incorporated into a Community Plan District.

-Responsible Department: Planning Department
+Responsible Departments: Planning, Planning Commission, Board of Supervisors

+7. Only development requests which have recognized and mitigated any significant impacts on solid waste reduction, recycling, disposal, reuse, collection, handling, and removal shall be approved.

+Responsible Departments: Environmental Resources, Planning, Planning Commission, Board of Supervisors

+- 8. Only development requests which have recognized and reasonably mitigated significant impacts on school facilities shall be approved.
+Responsible Departments: Planning, Planning Commission, Board of Supervisors - 9.
+The County will coordinate development with existing irrigation, water, utility, and transportation systems by referring projects to appropriate agencies and organizations for review and comment.
+Responsible Department: Planning

-POLICY TWENTY-THREE
+POLICY TWENTY-THREEFIVE